Sedona Method Review – Letting Go / Releasing

 The reason for the recordings and so many different variations is that, for one, it can be a lot easier to sit and be guided through it then be reading, stopping, reading the process, etc. You can get a lot of meat out of going through the process looking at different issues (money, sex etc) from different perspectives.
 You’d be surprised how any one of those, you could dig into for over an hour and just scratch the surface, hence the amount of material out there.
 Sedona Method junkees often can’t get enough, because every new angle usually shows something new to explore and again, most importantly, almost always yields some type of RESULT (here’s the catch: just feeling more peaceful or realizing something wasn’t worth worrying about counts as a result).

-You can get the book used / new for literally a few dollars (see below) so that if it sounds interesting to you, you might as well check it out.
-I’ll also attach a link to the movie here:
+You can get the book for just a few dollars (see below) so that if it sounds interesting to you, you might as well check it out.